Ruhul-Quddus-Tamim/Hybrid-Recommendation/README.md

 For new users with no prior interactions, the system will apply a cold start algorithm to generate recommendations.
 These recommendations are based on popular, trending, and diverse movies to provide a good starting point for new users.

 ## Acknowledgments
-- MovieLens: for providing the dataset.
+- *MovieLens*: For providing the dataset.
-- Neo4j: for the graph database platform.
+- *Neo4j*: For the graph database platform.
-- Flask: for the web framework.
+- *Flask*: For the web framework.